 In general, the tax that you have to pay will be deducted before your pension is paid to you.
 The amount you pay will depend on your total income and this will be assessed against your personal tax allowance.
-You do not have to pay National Insurance contributions on your pension.
+You do not have to pay NI on your pension.